 When styling your living room, it’s easy to get carried away with trends that can be difficult to maintain.
 The important thing to remember is how you use that space on a daily basis.
 This example is particularly exciting because it creates a fun and vibrant, yet cosy atmosphere.
 Personally, my living room is the hub of my home and with three small children running around, it needs to be as child-friendly as possible.
 This room manages that, while still looking contemporary and packed full of character – the ideal room for a lively family – with just enough colour without looking over the top.
 Image Credit

 I’m a huge fan of seeing lots of colour and personality in the home, and this space certainly has that.
 The room uses wonderful bright, bold colours which have been added via accent accessories.
 You’ll notice the walls and furniture have been kept to muted tones so that in the future, the colour scheme can easily be replaced using different accent pieces.
 Lighting is one of the most important features in a living room as the space is used for a variety of tasks.
 This space has several different sources of lighting which will work to create a wonderful ambience on dark nights.
 Image courtesy of Rachel Reider Interiors, photography by Michael Partenio.

 I love colour so it’s no surprise that this would be my perfect living room.
 Natural light flooding in, combined with white walls makes it the perfect blank canvas to decorate around.
 The pink and yellow accessories really dress the living room and give it a very feminine look, it’s luxurious yet comfortable and has a homely feel.
 I love the mixture of textures, the rug, the canvases on the wall, the glossy surfaces and also the shiny metals – they all add to the contemporary feel of the room.
 Image Credit

 Bring nature inside.
 Add a touch of Japanese style to your interior design – it’s all about simplicity and is marked by a refreshing note and deployment of outdoor elements inside.
 Prized for its clean lines and attention to detail, be inspired to give your room character with plants.
 Create a modern greenery in the living room, it keeps the space feeling light and fresh.
 The oversized windows capture the outdoor view and are a particularly powerful statement in a smaller space.
 Coordinate your living room with clean-lined wood furniture and sleek plants.
-Image Credit, Photo credit: Christina Kayser Onsgaard, Styling: Rikke Graff Juel
+Image courtesy of Christina Kayser Onsgaard, Styling by Rikke Graff Juel

 This sitting room in my old apartment encapsulates what a well-designed home is about to me.
 It’s a warm, personal space filled with furniture, art and objects that tell a story of the owners’ interests, passions and personalities.
 In this picture a Moorish mirror reflects a 1950s West German bowl light, it sounds like an unusual contrast but it somehow works.
 It is embracing idiosyncrasy and finding those interesting touches that make a room unique that is part of the joy of decorating.